cstratopoulos/camargue/externals/extdeps.md

     ./cmr_install.sh -c

-will place the actual header there directly with a simple `curl` script.
+will place the actual header there directly with a simple `curl` script, as will the `-F` full install option.

 To compile Camargue in testing mode, use the recipe `make test`.
 This edits a line in config.hpp to enable testing, `make`s the project,